fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals-matlab.rst

 Unzip the download and edit the `installer_input.txt` file, setting the following:

-    * Destination folder (e.g. `destinationFolder=/home/alister/MATLAB/R2022b`).
+    * Destination folder.
     * File installation key from the licence steps.
     * Agree to licence (`agreeToLicense=yes`).
     * Output file - if anything fails this is the only way to get information.
     * Improve matlab (e.g. `improveMATLAB=no`).
     * Licence path.
-    * Uncomment all downloaded packages -- These must be a subset of the ones selected in :ref:`get-software`, it won't download extras.
+    * Uncomment all downloaded packages -- these must be a subset of the ones selected in :ref:`get-software`, it won't download extras.

 Run `./install -inputFile installer_input.txt`